MarleyPaniah/flashcards-api/DEVLOG.md

 * workout the user datamodel + database schema + auth and authorizations

 # 2025-03-{01, 02} - Error handling
-* Trying to add an user to the database results in a panic, which hasn't isn't sent to the client
+* Trying to add an user to the database results in a panic, which isn't sent to the client

 # 2025-03-05 - Fixing user registration
 - Fixed, needed some default values